kullanici0606/plog/java/clq.md

 MyBenchmark.abqOffer               thrpt   10  42262008,442 ± 812286,214  ops/s
 ```

-We have our nice throughput values back, actually they are higher, though we need to rune some more benchmarks to make sure that this is correct.
+We have our nice throughput values back, actually they are higher, though we need to run some more benchmarks to make sure that this is correct.
 Most probably this is because no or little allocation is needed when `offer` is called in `ArrayBlockingQueue`, however `ConcurrentLinkedQueue` needs to allocate a `Node` per `offer`.

 This is also another disadvantage of `ConcurrentLinkedQueue`, it creates a lot of garbage.